asears/isitmaintained/README.md

 # IsItMaintained

-Scrape various sources using a spreadsheet and determine if a dependency is maintained.
+Scrape various sources using a spreadsheet as an input list of dependencies.

+Determine if a dependency is maintained.

 (NOT FOR PRODUCTION USE, NOT MAINTAINED)